sanity/dynamic-planning/docs/index.md

 ### Cost

-Use the "planning poker" technique to quickly estimate task size, using options such as:
+Use the "planning poker" technique to quickly estimate task size, ask people to choose between coarse options like 0.5, 1, 2, 5, ...
+30 person-days.

-- ½ day
-- 1 day
-- 2 days
-- 1 week
-- 2 weeks

 Tasks are then prioritized based on value divided by cost, so the task with the highest value per unit of cost is the highest priority.